 La Conner — Another quaint town, in the Skagit Valley.
 Nice weekender destination.

 Seattle Art Museum — Located downtown, global art collections, temporary installations, and special exhibitions from around the world bridge cultures and centuries.
+Free first Thursday of the month.

 Museum of Flight — The largest independent, non-profit air and space museum in the world.